 How to create a playlist for a particular player

 Let's say I'm evaluating a player for my 2018 fantasy football draft: New Orleans Saint Michael Thomas.
 Specifically, I want to view all passing plays involving Michael Thomas for the 2017 season.
 In this scenario, I'd configure the following filters:

 - Teams: New Orleans Saints (b/c there are more than one "Michael Thomas" in the NFL

 - Plays: "Passing Plays" (I don't want to see plays where he ran the ball)

 The search results contain every passing play involving New Orleans Saint Michael Thomas.
-From here you can either watch a specific play or watch the search results as a playlist by clicking the film icon (circled in the image below).
-Plays in a playlist will be shown in chronological order.
+From here you can either watch a specific play or view the search results as a playlist by clicking the film icon (circled in the image below).
+Playlist plays are always shown in chronological order.